 As I write this we have only been in Bangladesh for four days.
 We crossed over the border from Agartala in India’s Tripura to Akhaura and were immediately befriended by two young youths at the train station who insisted on escorting us onto the train: to ensure that we mounted the correct one and subsequently procured seats (via a little baksheesh to the bursar – the trains are mobbed).
 They then rode with us for several stops like some ceremonial guard.
 On arrival in Dhaka we headed on foot from

 Kamlapur station towards the Old Town area; predictably we were soon lost amongst the mayhem.
-A gentleman approached us, gave us directions only to lead us through most of them and then placed us on a rickshaw that he insisted on paying for.
+A gentleman approached us and gave us directions, only to lead us through most of them, before placing us on a rickshaw that he insisted on paying for.

 Most budget guesthouses do not accept foreigners although, fortunately, Hotel Al Razzaque International does.
 It is not glam nor particularly cheap but is clean, friendly and in a great location above a popular restaurant; plus it is close to both Sadarghat on the Bariganga River and the area known as Hindu Street.
 We checked in and then found a chai stall (called cha here in Bangladesh) at which to sit and watch the (crazy) world go by.
 A quiet cuppa on the street is never going to happen in Dhaka and we were soon surrounded by an intrigued crowd.
 On rising to leave we attempted to pay only to find that someone had already done so.
 It was also at this point that we were given our first luncheon invitation which, exhausted, we politely declined.